 What kind of gin is best for a gin sour like a Fitzgerald cocktail?

 London dry gin, such as Bombay Sapphire, is a classic choice.
 You can also use other gins with different flavor profiles.
 Something like Hendrick’s would provide notes of cucumber amongst other botanicals.
 And something like Teasmith Gin will provide notes of Ceylon tea, which pairs beautifully with the lemon, giving a tea and lemonade vibe.
+(Side note: the Teasmith Gin is also amazing in my Earl Grey Tea Martini!)

 Where can I find unique flavors of bitters?